stoycheva20/MAG-Service-Automation/README.md

 - Simple (custom!)
 Tkinter GUI for daily use.

 ## Technologies Used
-- **Python** – Self-taught specifically to automate repetitive dealership service reminder tasks
+- **Python** – Self-taught specifically to automate repetitive dealership calls
 - **Tkinter** – Built a desktop GUI so the tool could be used without running code from the terminal
 - **xlwings** – for the execel workbook interaction
-- **Pyperclip** – Automatically copied personalized reminder messages to the clipboard for faster customer communication
+- **Pyperclip** – Automatically copied personalized reminder text messages we have to send to the clipboard for faster customer communication
 - **Playsound3** – Integrated prerecorded voicemail playback to streamline outbound calling
 - **Keyboard** – Added a global hotkey to play voicemail without interrupting the calling workflow(downward arrow key)
 - **Pillow (PIL)** – Loaded and displayed images within the application's interface